 JULIANNE POWER, MS

-Julianne is a doctoral candidate in the Department of Health Behavior.
+Julianne is a doctoral student in the Department of Health Behavior.
 She completed her BA in Neuroscience at Skidmore College and her MS in Interdisciplinary Studies (Health Promotion) at the University of Alaska Fairbanks.
 Her research interests include obesity prevention, nutrition education, electronic and mobile health, rural populations, and using behavior change techniques to address health disparities.